HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 - DB2 tuning performed by executing DB2 Reorg and Runstats.

 !!!note
-     Neither fragment caching nor static resource caching were enabled to trigger more actual stress and processing.
-In a customer scenario we would recommend those being enabled.
+     Neither fragment caching nor static resource caching were enabled to trigger actual stress and processing.
+In a customer scenario, it is recommended to enable both fragment caching and static resource caching.

-!!!note
-     For DAM no tuning details are mentioned in this document except the pod resources like CPU and memory limits for all pods related to DAM like ring-api, persistence-node, persistence-connection-pool and core.
+     For DAM,  no tuning details are mentioned in this document except the pod resources like CPU and memory limits for all pods related to DAM (for example, ring-api, persistence-node, persistence-connection-pool and core).
 Because DAM, which is NodeJS app, it is appropriate to have CPU and memory requests and limits in Kubernetes by monitoring CPU usage, memory usage using Prometheus and Grafana to have good response times, and throughput.

 ## Results

-The initial sets of tests were run on an AWS-distributed Kubernetes setup with one master and 3 worker nodes.
-Concurrent user loads of 1000, 2500, 4000 and 5000 users were successful, as measured by a very low error rate (< 0.0001%) and satisfactory response times.
+The initial sets of tests were run on an AWS-distributed Kubernetes setup with one master and three worker nodes.
+Concurrent user loads of 1000, 2500, 4000, and 5000 users were successful, as measured by a low error rate (< 0.0001%) and satisfactory response times.
 At 8000 users, this was no longer the case as the response times increased dramatically and the error rates went up as well.

-The tests then successfully moved to a four worker node setup with 10000 concurrent users.
+The tests then moved to a setup with four worker nodes and 10000 concurrent users.
 The error rates were low (<0.0001%) and response times were satisfactory.
-At this point, alterations were made to the number of pods, CPU and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode and persistenceConnectionPool to determine which factors were significantly beneficial.
+At this point, alterations were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode and persistenceConnectionPool.
+The alterations to these containers aimed to determine which factors were significantly beneficial

 For the HAProxy container, increasing the CPU dramatically increased throughput.
-When the number of HAProxy pods was increased, the throughput actually decreased.
+When the number of HAProxy pods was increased, the throughput decreased.

 For the Core pod, increasing the CPU limit gave a boost to performance but this effect eventually saturated at 5600 millicore.
-Increasing the number of core pods at this point had additional, beneficial effects.
+Increasing the number of Core pods at this point had additional benefits.

-## Conclusions
+## Conclusion

-There are numerous factors that can affect the performance of DX in Kubernetes.
-Changes in the number of running nodes, number of pods and the capacity of individual pods dramatically improved the performance of DX.
+There are several factors that can affect the performance of DX in Kubernetes.
+Changes in the number of running nodes, number of pods, and the capacity of individual pods can  improve the performance of DX.

 !!!note
-     Performance tuning for a Kubernetes DX cluster will need to be conducted for the particular workloads involved.
-These recommendations are intended, in general, to speed up this tuning for others.
-Further enhancements may be achieved by following the DX Core tuning guide (see references).
+     Performance tuning for a Kubernetes DX cluster must be conducted for the particular workloads involved.
+Generally, these recommendations are intended to speed up tuning for others.
+Further enhancements may be achieved by following the [DX Core tuning guide](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/guide_me/performance_tuning/traditional_deployments.html).

-We have the following recommendations:
+### Recommendations:

-- For a medium-sized workload in AWS, the Kubernetes (K8s) cluster should begin with one master and four worker nodes.
+- For a medium-sized workload in AWS, the Kubernetes cluster should begin with one master and four worker nodes.

-- For the HAProxy and RingApi containers, increasing the CPU will increase throughput, but increasing the number of pods will not.
+- For the HAProxy and RingApi containers, increasing the CPU increases throughput, but increasing the number of pods does not.

 - For the DAM and persistence node pods CPU limits were increased due to the observations from Grafana about the usage of CPU and memopry on the load test.
 After this initial change, increasing the pod replicas boosted the performance and handling of 10000 concurrent users load.
 For DAM, increasing the number of pods will increase throughput.

-- OpenLDAP pod values are also increased for holding more authenticated users for rendering for purposes of testing.
+- For testing purposes, penLDAP pod values were also increased for holding more authenticated users for rendering.
 However, the OpenLDAP pod is not for production use.

-- For the DAM and persistence node pods CPU limits are increased by the observations from Grafana about the usage of CPU and memopry on the load test.
-Then increased the pod replicas which boosted the performance and really helps in handling 10k concurrent users load.
-For DAM especially increasing more pods will increase throughput not by just increasing the CPU of the pod.

-- For optimizing the Core container begin by increasing the CPU until this saturates.
-Once the optimal CPU level is determined, increase the number of pods to increase performance.
+- For optimizing the Core container, start with increasing the CPU until this saturates.
+After the optimal CPU level is determined, increase the number of pods to increase performance.

 !!!note
      Do not size your JVM Heap size larger than the allotted memory for the pod.

-There were a number of alterations done to the initial Helm chart configuration.
+here were a number of alterations done to the initial Helm chart configuration.
 The following table contains the number and limits for each pod.
-Using these values significantly improves the responsiveness of the setup and enabled the system to handle 10000 concurrent users with a vastly improved average response time and a minimal error rate.
+Using these values significantly improves the responsiveness of the setup and enables the system to handle 10000 concurrent users with a vastly improved average response time and a minimal error rate.

 |  |  | Request | Request | Limit | Limit |
 |---|---|---:|---|---|---|